 When confronted by the Wolcott, he declined to let the Coast Guard aboard.
 He invited the Coast Guard’s commander on board for a pleasant meeting, as the customs of the times dictated.
 But he insisted he was 14 miles off shore, beyond Coast Guard jurisdiction, and he would not agree to be inspected nor stop his ship.

 The Coast Guard was just as adamant that he was within 10 miles of land.
 The stalemate continued for two days.
 The I’m Alone continued steadily out to sea with the Wolcott trailing, waiting while help arrived.

-In little time the I’m Alone was shot through the hull below the water line several times and it sank, bow-first, beneath the waves.
+In little time the Coast Guard shot the I’m Alone through the hull below the water line.
+It sank, bow-first, beneath the waves.
 The Coast Guard picked up all aboard, but one man – Leon Mainguy – perished.

 Putting together a fund of $20,000, the three asked Magnus to sell.
 After some dickering, the three paid $18,000 for the vessel and sent it south.
-Without the protection Magnus and his Coast Guard informant could provide, the I’m Alone was no longer bullet proof and its apprehension inevitable.
+Without the protection Magnus and his Coast Guard informant could provide, the I’m Alone was no longer bulletproof and its apprehension inevitable.